bgplab/bgplab/docs/policy/f-orf.md

 * The upstream router has to build BGP update messages containing all the prefixes it wants to advertise.
 * The receiving router has to process all those prefixes and filter many of them.

-Wouldn't it be better if an inbound prefix list would automatically install an outbound prefix filter in the adjacent router?
+Wouldn't it be better if an inbound prefix list automatically installed an outbound prefix filter in the adjacent router?
 Welcome to the *Outbound Route Filters* (ORF), defined in [RFC 5292](https://datatracker.ietf.org/doc/html/rfc5292) (prefix-based ORF) and [RFC 5291](https://datatracker.ietf.org/doc/html/rfc5291) (ORF BGP capability).

 ![Lab topology](topology-orf.png)